hashicorp/terraform-provider-aws/website/docs/r/msk_cluster.html.markdown

 * `cluster_name` - (Required) Name of the MSK cluster.
 * `kafka_version` - (Required) Specify the desired Kafka software version.
 * `number_of_broker_nodes` - (Required) The desired total number of broker nodes in the kafka cluster.
 It must be a multiple of the number of specified client subnets.
-* `client_authentication` - (Optional) Configuration block for specifying a client authentication.
+* `client_authentication` - Configuration block for specifying a client authentication.
 See below.
 * `configuration_info` - (Optional) Configuration block for specifying a MSK Configuration to attach to Kafka brokers.
 See below.
 * `encryption_info` - (Optional) Configuration block for specifying encryption.
 See below.
 * `enhanced_monitoring` - (Optional) Specify the desired enhanced MSK CloudWatch monitoring level.
 See [Monitoring Amazon MSK with Amazon CloudWatch](https://docs.aws.amazon.com/msk/latest/developerguide/monitoring.html)